 The thickness of the floor screed during your installation process will make all the difference.
 The screed thickness in which the warm wet pipes sit will have a dramatic impact on how the system is used.

 A thick screed will give a longer reaction time (the time taken to warm up and cool down), while a thin screed will have a quicker reaction time.

-- If the pipes are housed in the concrete floor slab (sometimes the case for new homes), this is could be 150mm thick and give a reaction time of over four hours.
+- If the pipes are housed in the concrete floor slab, this should be 150mm thick and give a reaction time of over four hours.
 In this situation, it is best to run the system all day, at a lower room temperature — say 15°C or 16°C — to provide background heating to the whole house.
-Highlight heating, such as a woodburning stove, is a good idea in the rooms that are occupied)
+Highlight heating, such as a log burning stove, is a good idea in the rooms that are occupied

 - With thinner flow screeds, we might expect a thickness of 35mm to 40mm and a reaction time of around 30 to 40 minutes — the system can be run in a similar way to a radiator system.
 Flow screeds offer better thermal conductivity than sand and cement, and being thinner and lighter means that they can be suitable for both renovations and new builds

-Which is right and best will depend on the construction of the house, your occupation habits and how the UFH system is to be used.
+Which is right and best will depend on the construction of the house, your occupation habits and how the underfloor heating system is to be used.

-Whatever floor covering is to be used, it is a good idea to tell the underfloor heating designer so that the pipe layout can be properly specified.
+It's a good idea to tell the underfloor heating system designer the type of flooring you're using so that the pipe layout can be properly specified

 Ultimately, the efficiency and success of an underfloor heating system will depend on the quality and design.
 Choosing a supplier who offers a good design service and aftercare is important.
 A specialist underfloor heating company is often best placed to achieve this.